monkrus/langchain_agent/README.md

 Here we explore different options with LLMs and LangChain, from the primitive ones to more complex.

-prerequsites:
+Prerequsites:

 - install Anaconda on your machine
-- install virtual environment by  using `CTRL+SHIFT+P` command in VSC editor.
+- install virtual environment by  using `CTRL+SHIFT+P` command in VSC editor

 OR
-`python -m venv myenv` and activate `myenv\Scripts\activate` OR
+`python -m venv myenv` and activate `myenv\Scripts\activate`

+OR
 `conda create -n  myenv pyth==3.12` and activate it.